 Note: Put your climate control system in recirculated air mode to prevent exhaust fumes from entering the vehicle.
-Refer to the Climate controls chapter for more information.
+Refer to the Climate Controls chapter for more information.

 Transmission Drivetrain Requirements for

 configuration neutral towing

-Manual 4x4 with Transmission in (N)
+Manual 4x4 with manual-shift Transmission in (N)

-manual-shift Neutral; Transfer case in
+transfer case Neutral; Transfer case

-Automatic transfer case (N) (Neutral); Hublocks
+Automatic in (N) (Neutral);

-set to FREE
+Hublocks set to FREE

-Manual 4X2 or 4x4 with Do not tow your vehicle
+Manual 4X2 or 4x4 with Do not tow your

-electronic-shift with any wheels on the
+electronic-shift vehicle with any

+transfer case wheels on the ground,

-transfer case ground, as vehicle or
+as vehicle or

-transmission damage may
+transmission damage

-occur.
-It is recommended
+may occur.
+It is

+recommended to tow

-Automatic to tow your vehicle with all
+Automatic your vehicle with all

-Automatic four (4) wheels off the
+four (4) wheels off the

-ground such as when using
+ground such as when

-a car-hauling trailer.
+using a car-hauling

-Otherwise, no recreational
+trailer.
+Otherwise, no

-towing is permitted.
+recreational towing is

+permitted.

-Always make sure that both hub locks are set to the same position.
+$^1$ Always make sure that both hub locks are set to the same position.
 In case of a roadside emergency with a disabled vehicle, see Wrecker towing in the Roadside Emergencies chapter.